kindofdev/flink-money-enrichment/README.md

 ## Inspirations

-- The approach followed to achieve application evolution using Scala case classes and AVRO is based on ING WBAA team approach shown in the following article. https://medium.com/wbaa/making-sense-of-apache-flink-state-migration-with-scala-and-avro-69091c232646
+- The approach followed to achieve application evolution using Scala case classes and AVRO is based on ING WBAA team's approach shown in the following article. https://medium.com/wbaa/making-sense-of-apache-flink-state-migration-with-scala-and-avro-69091c232646

 - Determinism in backfill scenarios vs real time is based on Bird Engineering's article